NSAPH/handbook/handbook/collaborative.md

-# Collaborative work on GitHub
+# Branch-merge workflow on GitHub

 If you'd like to invite your collaborators to review your code, open a "pull request" in your [NSAPH Projects GitHub repository](https://github.com/NSAPH-Projects).
 Follow the steps below: